openyurtio/openyurt.io/docs/core-concepts/yurt-app-manager.md

 - Except for the names, nodeselectors and replicas, other configuration differences for multiple deployments of the same application are relatively small.

-YurtAppSet (previous UnitedDeployment) capibility is provided by the Yurt-App-Manager by default.
+YurtAppSet (previous UnitedDeployment) capability is provided by the Yurt-App-Manager by default.
 Through Kubernetes CRD resource, it uniformly manages deployments with create/update/delete operations.

 ![img](../../static/img/nodepool3.png)